Our aim is to make the website as usable and accessible as possible. So that you can find, access and use the material you're looking for.

 All colours and contrast were tested before the launch of the site, but if you find our black text on white background unsuitable then you can set your own colours to override this within your browser or within your operating system.
 The BBC has published useful information on how to do this.

-Help with navigating our website
+Help navigating our website

 All pages contain a link to the home page by clicking on the University of Worcester logo and all pages include a search box.